axibase/atsd-use-cases/research/us-visa/README.md

 ## Data Visualization with Redash

 SQL queries are a great tool for searching for and displaying specific information from a dataset in tabular format.
 One of the biggest drawbacks of SQL is the lack of visualization.
-Axibase parners with [Redash](https://redash.io/), an open-source data visualization tool.
+Axibase partners with [Redash](https://redash.io/), an open-source data visualization tool.
 Insert your query results into Redash and create visualizations using SQL result set data.
 To start, [integrate Redash and ATSD](https://redash.io/help/data-sources/axibase_tsd.html).
 Setup takes about 10 minutes.

 Prepare a visualization for the last SQL query tracking worldwide visa issuances: